 Nerve agent - specifically Sarin - which was again used this week is a horrible weapon.
 President Trump in his own comments after the US strike, spoke movingly about the deaths of children in the chemical attack.

 But of course children have been maimed and killed virtually every day in Syria for several years.
-And other chemical weapons have been used by both sides: chlorine gas by the government and mustard agent by so-called Islamic State (IS).
+And other chemical weapons have been used: chlorine gas by the government and mustard agent by so-called Islamic State (IS).

 Is President Trump's new "red-line" going to be enforced against these attacks if repeated ?